codefresh-io/docs.codefresh.io/_docs/promotions/promotions-overview.md

 Codefresh's GitOps promotions include specialized entities that streamline and automate the promotion process.
 These entities provide you with the flexibility and control to model your delivery lifecycles with all the required checks built-in, and no custom scripting required.
 You get a predictable path to production that you can duplicate across projects, giving you ultimate control over your workflows.
 * **Promotion Templates**: Define which application properties to promote.
 * **Promotion Policies**: Define validation and readiness requirements for environments.
-* **Promotion Flows**: Define automated promotion sequences, simple or complex, reducing manual steps and accuracy and efficiency.
+* **Promotion Flows**: Define automated promotion sequences, simple or complex, reducing manual steps for accuracy and efficiency.